What is Six Sigma project management?

 Forming a cross-functional team consisting of team members with various skills and expertise will help identify any variation.

-Principle #7: Flexibility
+Principle #7: Be flexible

 Employees from all departments involved in the process should be able to adapt to these changes easily.